ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/bundles/sql-replication/basics.markdown

 The script will be called once for each document in the source document collection, with `this` representing the document, and the document id available as `documentId`.
 Call `replicateTo<TableName>()` (e.g. `replicateToOrders`) for each row you want to write to the database.
 {INFO/}

+{WARNING:Performance}

+For performance reasons, it is advisable to have a secondary (or primary) index for document key in SQL Tables (in the example above for `Orders.Id` and `OrderLines.OrderId`).
+Otherwise, especially at scale, performance degradation may occur.

+{WARNING/}

 ## Related articles

 TODO